FAQs: FREQUENTLY ASKED QUESTIONS

 Optum is a national leader in managing public mental health systems.
 They have a local Salt Lake office and will involve many consumers and families members in helping set the direction for mental health services in Salt Lake County.
 Optum is committed to helping consumers and their families on the path to recovery and resiliency, to achieving the vision of system transformation and to establishing a strong partnership with its valued network of providers.

 Optum is NOT a mental health or substance use disorder provider.
 However, Optum can help you and your family identify a provider that will suit your needs.
-If you have questions, please call 1-877-370-8953, Monday-Friday, 8:00 AM-5:00 PM CST.
+If you have questions, please call 1-877-370-8953, Monday-Friday, 8:00 AM-5:00 PM MT.

 This symbol indicates that a new window will open and that you are leaving our website.
 The website links are for informational purposes only.